CITS3200GroupD/QMethod/README.md

 * The ability to view, export (screenshot) and delete user data through the application
 * A follow-up questionnaire for participants

-For a more detailed explanation of the full feature set of QMethod please read our breakdown [here](https://qmethod.gitbook.io/project/about/features).
+For a more detailed explanation of the full feature set of QMd please read our breakdown [here](https://qmethod.gitbook.io/project/about/features).

 ## Deployment